samueltardieu/recoverjpeg/recovermov.md

 this goal, it scans the filesystem image and looks for a mov structure at blocks starting at 512 bytes boundaries.

+`recovermov` stores the recovered movies into the current directory.
+If you want it to store them elsewhere, just go to the directory you want `recovermov` to save the movies into (using the `cd` command at the shell prompt) and start `recovermov` from there, or use the *-o* option.

 Note that *device* is not necessarily a physical device.
 It may also be a file containing a copy of the faulty device in order to reduce the actual processing time and the stress imposed to an already defective